toddnief/RATE/README.md

 ### File Locations

 TODO: Where does stuff actually save?
 What directories does this create?
+Clarify that the timestamps are added to the filenames, so note the filename for scoring and calculating effects.

 ## Experiment Structure